lierdakil/pandoc-crossref/demo.md

 It is also possible to mix different references, like [@fig:figure1; @tbl:table1; @lst:captionAttr; @lst:tableCaption; @fig:figure2; @fig:figure3], which will be grouped in order they are specified.
 You can even intermix this with regular citations, although it's not recommended: [@fig:figure1; @tbl:table1; @unprocessedCitation]

+You can also have custom chapter reference labels, like @sec:custlabs

 # Chapter 1.
 Figures {#sec:sec1}

 ![First figure](img1.jpg){#fig:figure1}